mellamomax/ica_shopping/README.md

 # 🛒 ICA Shopping – Home Assistant Integration

 Sync your ICA shopping lists with Home Assistant and your shopping/todo list in HA.
-Automatically.

-## 🔧 Features

-- Fetch items from your ICA shopping list
-- View them in a Home Assistant sensor
-- Automatically sync with todo list in HA - This enables to sync with Google Keep and therefore with Google assitant (voice)
-- Two-way smart sync: new items added, removed, or updated
-- Avoid duplicates and restore loops

-NOTE: Integration is under construction and will have bugs or not work at all.
-Will keep updating this.
-Feel free to add issues and or suggest features
+This also works with Google Keep, which means you can add items to your shopping list using Google Assistant (voice) and have them automatically synced to your ICA shopping list

+## Limitations at the Moment

+**Polling Interval (Google Keep):**
+While changes made in Home Assistant are instantly reflected in Google Keep, the reverse is not immediate.
+The integration polls Google Keep for updates every 15 minutes.
+Changes made directly in Google Keep will appear in Home Assistant after the next polling cycle.

+**ICA API:**
+Changes made to your ICA shopping list (e.g. via the ICA app or website) will **not** appear immediately in Home Assistant.
+The integration does **not** support real-time updates, so you’ll need to manually trigger a refresh to fetch the latest version of the list.

-## 📥 Installation via HACS
+## Installation via HACS

 Add Custom Repository: